5 tips for styling your home this Christmas

 With Emma Martin, Interior Stylist & Blogger at Amble & Ash

 If there’s one interior influencer who knows how to make her home a truly magical space for her and her family at Christmas, it’s Emma Martin.
-Emma writes the interior blog Amble & Ash, a blog that documents the interiors and family life of her self-build home in Ireland.
+Emma writes the interior blog that documents the interiors and family life of her self-build home in Ireland.
 We’re delighted to invite Emma to the Shutterly Fabulous blog today sharing tips on how to style your home for the festive season and more.
 Having built her home from the foundations up, there’s a lot to learn from Emma’s experience and her rule of ‘three S’s’ – space, storage and simplicity.

 Tell us about yourself and why you started your blog.